paulis-reece/Programming_I_Experience/README.md

 *Ctrl-S* or the File -> Save menu option.
 When you have finished a work session, or when you are ready to submit your work for grading, you will need to upload it to the WWU code repository.
-To do this, right click on the `push.sh` file in your workspace and select *Run* from the menu.
+To do this, right click on the `push.sh` file in your workspace and select *Run Code* from the menu.
 This can also be done in a terminal using the following commands:

 ```{bash}